 So it made sense that they would want content that was also very widely appealing because really anybody could be a potential consumer but we know not always the case.

 AC: Right, sometimes some of our clients come to us and they are very specific about who they want to reach.
 These are most commonly like our B2B clients—like Alexa is one and actually, Fractl Marketing would be a good example of this.
-You know back in the day when we were Fractl Marketing team, we would create very niche content related to content marketing as well as media relations, PR, SEO, things like that.
+You know back in the day when we were Fractl Marketing team, we would create very niche content related to content marketing as well as digital PR, SEO, things like that.

 We’d run some pretty interesting studies and we would pitch those findings to very niche publications.
 So I remember doing that not too long ago.
 Now we would get coverage from what we would probably consider the “Time Magazine” at content marketing which is like the Moz blog, the HubSpot blog, PR Daily, Social Media Today—those kinds of publications where you know, if I go home and tell my roommate about it, he’s probably like, I’ve never heard of the Moz blog before but if I went and told my coworker, they’d be like, oh my gosh, that’s amazing.
 You know, did you get to talk to Rand?
 We’re on the blog now?
 So yeah, I’m excited.